-If your primary activities involve bigger water and towing, you’ll want a longer, wider, deeper deadrise boat that can hold and handle the horsepower you need for those situations.
-If you’re running in small water areas and you just need to putter up and down river, you’ll want a smaller boat.
+If your primary activities involve bigger water and towing, you’ll want a longer, wider, deeper deadrise boat that can handle the horsepower needed for those situations.
+If you’re running in small water areas or you just want to putter up and down river, you’ll want a smaller boat.

-Keeping the big picture in mind, off-water considerations can be game-changers.
+Keeping the big picture in mind, these four off-water considerations can be game-changers.

-Storage.
 Are you planning on storing your boat in your garage?
 Will it even fit in your garage?
 Are you able to keep your boat at a dock or do you need to store it in the winter?
-If you are planning to store your boat indoors, be sure to take note of the overall width and length - not just the boat.
+If you are planning to store your boat indoors, be sure to take note of the overall width, length, and height of the trailered boat.
 Remember to account for the motor and trailer in addition to the boat.

 In addition to the type of vehicle you drive, what kind of geography do you live in?
 How far will you be travelling with your boat?
 If you’re only going short distances, you probably don’t need a bigger vehicle.
 If you live in mountain country, plan to travel up and down steep hills, your vehicle will take more of a beating than it would in flat areas.

-Launching and trailers.
-Think about the destination at the end of your journey.
-Are there nice boat ramps with shallow inclines or will you be facing steep, primitive ramps?
+Think about the destination.
+Are there modern boat ramps with shallow inclines, or will you be facing steep, primitive ramps?
 Do you have a roller trailer or a bunk trailer?
 Roller trailers allow you to launch in shallow waters and they tend to be more effective in less-steep inclines.
 If you are dealing with a steeper ramp and have the advantage of lighter boat, bunk trailers are good options.
-Bunk trailers need to be all the way in the water so the boat can simply float off.

-How will your dealer help you get to know your boat?
-Ask your dealer to help you get to know your boat, whether that means demonstrating how to change the oil, optimizing the storage, or connecting your phone to the bluetooth stereo.
+Ask your dealer to help you get to know your boat, whether that means demonstrating how to change the oil, optimizing the storage, repairing dents and scratches, or upgrading your Mercury outboard.